bunkerity/bunkerweb/docs/web-ui.md

 === "Linux"

-    If you want to use the setup wizard, you will need to run the following command `export UI_WIZARD=1` before installing BunkerWeb as described in [integrations section](integrations.md#linux) of the documentation (this is an optional step).
+    If you don't want to use the setup wizard, you will need to run the following command `export UI_WIZARD=no` before installing BunkerWeb as described in [integrations section](integrations.md#linux) of the documentation (this is an optional step).

     !!! tip "Accessing the setup wizard"